Dangerous Mission Inside Nigeria!

 In our previous impact story on the Project Endurance Deliveries, we promised to tell you more about a young man named Danladi Usman.

 We noticed Danladi as he worked at the restaurant where we had a quick lunch before continuing our journey of Project Endurance deliveries.
-Like many other Christians in northern Nigeria, Danladi has had a hair-raising encounter with Boko Haram fighters.
+Like many other Christians in northern Nigeria, Danladi has had a hair-raising encounter with an extremist group that is located primarily in Northern Nigeria fighters.
 When the young man started telling us his story, it was hard to get all the details of the experience, but what was clear to us was the fact that Danladi was still traumatized.

-He told us how Boko Haram rebels attacked him and his father at their home.
+He told us how an extremist group that is located primarily in Northern Nigeria rebels attacked him and his father at their home.
 His father was severely injured and lost a limb.
 Danladi’s hand was almost severed in the attack.
 The young man told us how they had spent all of the money the family had on medical bills.
 He needs follow-up surgery but cannot afford it.

 Still, he remains thankful.